 Well let me help you enjoy those lazy summer days.
-Here are 29 things you need to know before the first day of school (plus a few FREEBIES).
-And if you really want to spend an extra hour, day, week relaxing, there is a link at the end of this post that has everything spelled out and easy to implement.
+Here are 29 things you need to know before the first day of school (plus a few FREEBIES) by signing up below.
+And if you really want to spend an extra hour, day, week relaxing, there is a link at the end of this post that has everything spelled out and easy to implement

 1. What are you going to do with those pencils?

 It always amazes me that I can start on Monday with 100 sharpened pencils and end on Friday with half a pencil.
 Will you control the pencils?
 Label them?